-The AJR Mechina Program consists of two different sections: Mechina Hebrew and Mechina Jewish Studies.
+The AJR Mechina Program consists of two different sections: Mechina Hebrew and Mechina Jewish Studies (see Section XVII below).
 Both sections each meet two days a week, for a total of four periods a week for students enrolled in both.
-The special rate for both sections of Mechina is \$8,035 per trimester.
-With the permission of the Academic Dean, students may enroll in a single section of Mechina (i.e., either Mechina Hebrew or Mechina Jewish Studies) at the rate of \$4,020 per trimester.
-The Mechina Hebrew section typically involves a two trimester progression (Mechina Hebrew 1 and Mechina Hebrew 2), which prepares students to take Hebrew 250 (1A).
-For students with minimal to no Hebrew background (e.g., they have yet to learn the Hebrew letters), a third trimester of Mechina Hebrew (or equivalent) may be required.
+The special rate for both sections of Mechina is \$8,235 per trimester.
+With the permission of the Academic Dean, students may enroll in a single section of Mechina (i.e., either Mechina Hebrew or Mechina Jewish Studies) at the rate of \$4,120 per trimester.
+The Mechina Hebrew section typically involves a two or three trimester progression (Mechina 1, Mechina 2, and Mechina 3), which prepares students to take Hebrew 250 (1A).

-C. Fieldwork Support Seminar
+D. Fieldwork Support Seminar

 Although students receive no credit for Fieldwork Support Seminar it is considered two credits for purposes of tuition calculation.
-Field Work approval is required & the form can be downloaded here: https://ajrsem.org/wp-content/uploads/FWSS-Approval-Request-Form-Spring-2020.pdf
+Field Work approval is required & the form can be downloaded here: https://ajr.edu/wp-content/uploads/FWSS-Approval-Request-Form-1.docx

-D. Alphabetical List of Fees
+E. Alphabetical List of Fees